Carnegie Mellon University

 M.S.
 Positions

-M.S. research positions are available for students in the two-year project M.S. option.
+M.S. research positions are available for students in the two-year project M.S.
+Research option.
 This degree program prepares students for advanced positions in industry as well as possible future research in a Ph.D. program.
 These positions are self-supported and applicants are encouraged to find outside funding.
 Students who are likely to continue to a Ph.D. should consider the direct entry Ph.D. program.

 Students interested in a 2-year research project with our lab should submit an application to the Department of Mechanical Engineering and list that they are interested in working with Prof. Litster.

 B.S.
-Positions
+Research Positions

 Undergraduate research experience can be instrumental in progressing to top-level graduate school and industry positions.
 Undergraduate students who are interested in our research and would like to gain hands-on experience are encouraged to contact us (litster@andrew.cmu.edu).
 Include your CV with current QPA and a listing of relevant courses you have taken with your grades.